ilanschnell/bitarray/README.md

 2020-XX-XX   1.6.0:

+  * add optional parameter to `.tolist()` which changes the items in the returned list to integers (0 or 1), as opposed to Booleans
   * remove deprecated `bitdiff()`, which has been deprecated since version 1.2.0, use `bitarray.util.count_xor()` instead
   * drop Python 2.6 support